benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 #### OPTION 2: Get fulfillment offerings for each item in Cart

 Allow the consumer to indicate their fulfillment intent for each item in Cart by displaying a list of fulfillment offerings.
-Get the available options by calling the Fulfillment Offerings Multi-Item endpoint.
+Get the available options by calling the **Fulfillment Offerings Jobs PUT** endpoint.

 >**NOTE**: This endpoint operates asynchronously.
 This means that after you execute the initial request, you call another endpoint to get the result.
 See [Using Nike APIs](/doc/getting-started/using-nike-apis.html#asynchronous-operation) for more details.

-##### Step 1: Make a Fulfillment Offerings Multi-Item request
+##### Step 1: Make a Fulfillment Offerings Jobs PUT request

-###### Table 2.2 Fulfillment Offerings Multi-Item PUT API Request Headers
+###### Table 2.2 Fulfillment Offerings Jobs API Request Headers

 |Header Name|Description|Member|Guest|Employee|
 |---|---|---|---|---|